Log in to your account

 Musée du Platin

-The Musée du Platin preserves the maritime traditions of Île de Ré through a collection of historical objects from fishing, navigation, and shipbuilding.
-The exhibition documents the lives of island residents and their relationship with the sea across several centuries.
+The Musée du Platin in La Flotte preserves the maritime traditions of Île de Ré through a collection of historical objects connected to fishing, navigation, and shipbuilding.
+The exhibition documents the lives of island inhabitants and their relationship with the sea across the centuries, contributing to the understanding of the cultural heritage that has shaped the island's identity for generations.